NatiDevHQ/alx_be_python/README.md

 > 📌 Prerequisite: **Python 3.x** must be installed on your system.

+Example:

+bash
+Copy
+Edit
+python3 savings_calculator.py
+✅ No third-party libraries needed
+✅ Cross-platform: works on Windows, macOS, or Linux

+🎯 Learning Objectives
+This repository helped me:

+✍️ Strengthen my understanding of Python syntax and logic

+💰 Apply code to everyday financial decisions

+📐 Build confidence in working with mathematical expressions

+🔁 Prepare for more advanced topics in ALX’s backend development track

+🧠 Ideal For
+Beginners in Python 🐍

+ALX students or other coding learners

+Anyone who wants to practice with small, functional Python programs

+Educators looking for basic example scripts to teach programming logic

+🙋 Author
+Developed by an aspiring software engineer as part of the ALX Ethiopia training program.
+I’m proud to contribute to open education and continuous self-improvement.

+📎 License
+This project is open-source and licensed under the MIT License.
+Feel free to fork, use, and expand it!

+⭐️ Bonus: Practice Ideas
+Level up this project by:

+✨ Adding error handling with try/except

+🧪 Writing unit tests using Python’s unittest

+🔄 Refactoring using functions or classes

+✔️ Adding input validation

+📝 Documenting edge cases with comments or examples

 Open your terminal and run any script using:

 ```bash